-- ^{3.6.1} School Principals have delegated responsibility for compliance in core areas across their academy, including health and safety, and will lead by example.
+- 3.6.1 School Principals have delegated responsibility for compliance in core areas across their academy, including health and safety, and will lead by example.
 They also have delegated responsibility for the local implementation of Trust policies and development of school procedures.
-This includes delegated responsibility for appointment and management of personnel responsible for compliance areas within the academy (i.e. Designated Safeguarding Lead, SEND coordinator, H&S coordinator) - ^{3.6.2} Principals have responsibility for ensuring the planning and implementation of their Academy's health and safety management system in accordance with this policy. - ^{3.6.3} S/He will ensure that a suitable organisation is created to establish arrangements for satisfying the Health and Safety Policy and thereby the aims and objectives of the Board and where appropriate the Governing Body. - ^{3.6.4} In particular S/He is to: - Lead by example - Ensure that adequate and appropriate risk assessments are carried out and reviewed prior to any activity either on-site or off-site - Liaise with the health and safety representatives of the local governing body, Trust and the Board of Trustees where appropriate to inform them of any health and safety issues or risks that arise - Ensure that up to date information on health and safety is available to school staff and visitors, is easily accessible and promoted throughout the school.
+This includes delegated responsibility for appointment and management of personnel responsible for compliance areas within the academy (i.e. Designated Safeguarding Lead, SEND coordinator, H&S coordinator).
+The role of H&S co-ordinator should be included as a bespoke role with responsibilities. - 3.6.2 Principals have responsibility for ensuring the planning and implementation of their Academy's health and safety management system in accordance with this policy. - 3.6.3 S/He will ensure that a suitable organization is created to establish arrangements for satisfying the Health and Safety Policy and thereby the aims and objectives of the Board and where appropriate the Governing Body. - 3.6.4 In particular S/He is to: - Lead by example - Ensure that adequate and appropriate risk assessments are carried out and reviewed prior to any activity either on-site or off-site - Liaise with the health and safety representatives of the local governing body, Trust and the Board of Trustees where appropriate to inform them of any health and safetyissues or risks that arise.
+Minutes from school based Health, safety and wellbeing committees (HSWC) to be sent to the Overarching Trust HWSC, along with any issues for escalation. - Undertake HSWC meetings at least three times per year, spread evenly, reviewing Policies, procedures, risk assessments, incidents/accidents/near misses, concerns from staff and staff representatives groups, H&S training, wellbeing and any other local matters.
+Minutes to be taken.
+Minutes distributed including to Trust HSWC. - Ensure that up to date information on health and safety is available to school staff and visitors, is easily accessible and promoted throughout the school.
 This includes the school health and safety policy, associated procedures and risk assessment templates. - Ensure that all staff are fully trained and equipped to deal with health and safety issues and emergencies - Ensure that funding is allocated to individual departments for their health and safety requirements - Ensure that all staff, pupils and volunteers are aware of their health and safety obligations to one another - Ensure that regular practice fire drills are undertaken - Ensure that adequate information related to health and safety is obtained and passed to relevant staff, contractors, members of the public, statutory authorities etc.

-3.7 Senior Operations Manager
+3.7 Chief Operations and Resources Manager (CORO)

-The Senior Operations Manager is responsible to the Chief Executive Officer for the implementation of the Trust Health and Safety Policy under their areas of control and has specific responsibility for:
+The CORO is responsible to the Chief Executive Officer for the implementation of the Trust Health and Safety Policy under their areas of control and has specific responsibility for: